May the Bright Star of Heaven light your way home . . .

 At their request Gwen’s and Ed’s ashes will be scattered on the Oregon Coast near Neahkahnie.
 Ed will be memorialized at the Tahoma National Cemetery in Kent, WA.

-To send flowers to Delphia Gwen and John "Ed" Pouillon's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Delphia Gwen and John "Ed" Pouillon, please visit our floral store.